aabhassharma/hack-tweet/README.md

 Here are the steps to collect the data:
 * Write a script that runs periodically, finds the most popular hashtags trending on Twitter
 * From the most popular hashtags, find the most popular tweets that meet some criteria related to those hashtags.
-* Save most popular tweet data to file
+* Save most popular tweet data to simple sqlite db

 Now that we have the data, here's the tweet part:
 * Use simple NLP to see if we can determine some sentiment about this text